 Before we try to understand what makes this app so successful and what could be the secret of its success, let's take a step back and begin with a short overview of the founding phase.

 The app was launched in China in September 2016 as Douyin by its parent company BytteDance.
 In the following year, it was also launched outside China under the name TikTok.
 It is interesting to note that Douyin was developed in only 200 days.
-With the purchase of Musical.ly for one billion US dollars, which enjoyed great popularity especially in the USA, the parent company once again figuratively blew wind into TikTok's sails.
+With the purchase of Musical.ly for one billion US dollars, which enjoyed great popularity, especially in the USA, the parent company once again figuratively blew wind into TikTok's sails.
 Although Douyin and TikTok are hardly any different, they run on different servers to comply with Chinese censorship regulations.

 But what exactly makes TikTok an attractive partner for e-commerce companies and how does the app differentiate itself from its competitors?

-The mission of the network is to enable creativity, knowledge and the precious moments of life to be captured and shared easily and directly with the mobile device.
+The mission of the network is to enable creativity, knowledge, and the precious moments of life to be captured and shared easily and directly with the mobile device.
 What differentiates TikTok from its competitors is that it is more of an entertainment platform than a lifestyle platform.
 It is mainly used to share short videos (5-15 seconds).
 These videos are often related to music and are intended to be funny, emotional, or impressive and thus entertain other users.
 Over one billion such videos are shared every day.

-As already mentioned beforehand, the target group of TikTok consists of predominantly young people.
-About 60% of U.S. users are 16 to 24 years of age.
-Other estimates even speak of significantly more young users worldwide.
-These users also represent an extremely attractive target group for e-commerce.
 Furthermore, TikTok users, the majority of whom come from India, China, and the USA, are characterized by an above-average level of commitment.
 While many apps are often only downloaded, used once, and then forgotten, 90% of TikTok users use the platform daily.
 In fact, the network is opened 8 times a day per person on average.

 It's hardly surprising that TikTok wants to get the most out of its sizeable user base.
 Looking at the internet-savvy target group, e-commerce naturally plays a decisive role in this.
 Since November 2019, the operators of TikTok have been testing so-called social commerce.
 Social commerce includes e-commerce links that enable the purchase of various products within the app and represents a new method for progressive marketers to advertise and sell their own products.
-Creators help to humanize brands and are seen by many enthusiastic, mostly young people.
-This is what almost every e-commerce entrepreneur dreams of.
-Also back in October 2020, the platform announced cooperation with Shopify to enable the more than one million merchants using the Canadian shop system, to reach the younger audience on TikTok.
-This makes in-app shopping possible, which further pushes the social commerce aspirations of TikTok.

 Furthermore, the almost non-existent hurdles speak for an advertising attempt as a growth-oriented e-commerce company at TikTok.
 The platform enables managers and ambitious marketers to experiment with a new promising phenomenon and to develop new target groups.
-Moreover, the young target group seems to be quite willing to pay, at least in the US market.
-From 2018 to the end of 2019 they have spent more than 23 million dollars on the virtual currency within the network, with which "only" emojis and the similar can be purchased and sent to other TikTok users.

 So, what is the reason for only a few companies becoming active, and what opportunities are there for e-commerce companies to promote their own brand through this innovative channel and increase sales?